nathanlamontsmith12/heroku-example/README.md

 1. Create a Heroku account using your Accenture email address, the password should be unique and separate from your EID account.

 2. Install `create-react-app` if you don't have it already.
 If your project is already created using this, use that project instead.
-   `npm install -g create-react-app`
+   `npm install -g create-react-app` or `yarn global add create-react-app`

 3. Run `create-react-app new-project-name` using whatever name you please.
 If your project is already created using this, use that project instead.

 4. Run `npm install` or `yarn install`, whichever you have decided to use for your project.
-For today, let's say we're using `npm`
+Note: If you use npm you'll need to remove the `yarn.lock` so that git is not tracking both `lock` files in the next step.

 5. Initialize a git repo if you haven't already `git init` while inside the react project folder.

+6. Make sure your git status is all clean, if not, commit up everything.
+   `git add .`
+   `git commit -m "Stuff changed"`

-6. On [heroku](https://dashboard.heroku.com/apps), create a new app.
+7. On [heroku](https://dashboard.heroku.com/apps), create a new app.
    New -> Create new app
    Name the app a unique name and click on `Create App`

-7. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) if you haven't already, then make sure you're logged in using your new Heroku account from Step 1.
+8. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) if you haven't already, then make sure you're logged in using your new Heroku account from Step 1.
    `heroku login`

-8. Make sure your git status is all clean, if not, commit up everything.
-   `git add .`
-   `git commit -m "Stuff changed"`

 9. Add heroku as a git remote.
-   `heroku git:remote -a heroku-project-name` with `heroku-project-name` being the exact name of the app you created in Step 6.
+   `heroku git:remote -a heroku-project-name` with `heroku-project-name` being the exact name of the app you created in Step 6

    (To check what remote branch you are on:  `git remote -v`)